tiu-elena/tiu-elena.github.io/_pages/about.md

 Monique Snoeck is full professor at the KU Leuven, [Research Center for Management Informatics (LIRIS)](https://feb.kuleuven.be/research/decision-sciences-and-information-management/liris/liris), and visiting professor at the UNamur.
 Her research focuses on enterprise modeling, requirements engineering, model-driven engineering and business process management.
 Her main guiding research themes are the integration of different modelling approaches into a comprehensive approach, the quality of models through formal grounding, model to code transformations and educational aspects of conceptual modelling.
 She has published over 80 peer-reviewed papers.

-Prof. dr Snoeck can be contacted at monique.snoeck@kuleuven.be.

 **Prof. dr. Bart Baesens**